aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/index.rst

 NxD Core
 ===================
-NeuronX Distributed Core (NxD Core) is a package for supporting different distributed training/inference mechanism for Neuron devices.
+NeuronX Distributed Core (NxD Core) is a package for supporting different distributed training/inference mechanisms for Neuron devices.
 It would provide xla friendly implementations of some of the more popular distributed training/inference techniques.
 As the size of the model scales, fitting these models on a single device becomes impossible and hence we have to